In this Article:

 Introduction

-Understanding that improving the design, the quality and the processes around producing those nuts is part of an integral evolution that needs to be monitored, perfected, and understood.
-And to do this you need a KPI culture.
+Understanding that improving the design, the quality, and the processes around producing those nuts is part of an integral evolution that needs to be monitored, perfected, and understood.
+And to do this, you need a KPI culture.

-Building a KPI culture in your organization is essential for achieving success and growth.
-A KPI culture is one where employees are aware of the company’s goals and objectives, and they understand how their work contributes to the overall success of the organization.
+A KPI culture is best described as one in which employees are clearly aware of the company's goals and objectives and have an unambiguous understanding of how their work contributes to these goals.

 What is a KPI Culture?